tgilbert14/VGSLite/README.md

 -   ✅ **Move Event:** Lets user move a single event from an existing site to another site.
 Often used when an event was put on the wrong site.
 This **WILL NOT UPDATE SYNC STATE** *(i.e., cloud-to-local or local-to-cloud).*

+-   ✅ **Update Species (Frequency/DWR):** Lets user update a species in every instance it occurs for frequency and DWR methods for all data downloaded onto VGS5 device*.* Provides a downloadable csv file to track updates and checks for possible issues with updates.

 ## Usage

 After launching the app: